Rizal Fahmi Rosid

-Mohd Rizal Fahmi bin Ab Rosid (born 1 May 1986) is a Malaysian professional footballer who plays as a centre back for Malaysia M3 League side Imigresen.
+Mohd Rizal Fahmi bin Ab Rosid (born 1 May 1986) is a Malaysian professional footballer who plays as a centre-back.

 Rizal began his footballing career with the Kelantan youth team in 2003.
 In 2006 he made his debut for the senior team, going on to make 115 appearances over a six-year period.

 Club career

 Kelantan

-On 23 May 2012, he scored 1 stunning free kick goal in a 3–2 over Terengganu in 2012 AFC Cup knockout stage.
+On 23 May 2012, he scored a stunning free kick goal in a 3–2 over Terengganu in 2012 AFC Cup knockout stage.
 With that victory Kelantan progressed to the quarter-finals where they played Arbil FC, losing 6–2 on aggregate.

 Selangor

 On 10 November 2013, Rizal moved from Kelantan to Selangor for an undisclosed fee.
 Over a four-year stay with the club Rizal played 46 times, scoring three goals.